 This module introduces you to the fundamental principles of hydrostatics and enables you to apply these principles to model problems relevant to civil engineering.
 You’ll spend around four hours in lectures each week to study for this module.

-Delivered through three hours of lectures each week, this module covers the following topics: analysis of stresses and strains, virtual work method, strain energy method and analysis of arches and cables, among others.
+Delivered through four hours of lectures each week, this module covers the following topics: analysis of 2D stresses and strains, virtual work method, strain energy method and analysis of arches and cables, the response of circular and non-circular members to torsion, the stress distribution of a beam under bending moment, shear and axial force, among others.

 Mathematical Methods for Civil Engineering

 This module, delivered through a combination of lectures and workshops, for three hours each week, covers the fundamental tools to manipulate vectors and matrices relevant to applications in engineering, and introduces fundamental concepts and applications of differentiation and integration in one or more dimensions.

 Teaching is delivered through workshops comprising a taught or seminar element, self–directed study and an assignment.
 Students prepare a portfolio of work consisting of three parts demonstrating Professional Understanding, Skills and Personal Development, similar to that which will be required after they graduate and apply to become chartered professional engineers.

 This is a problem based group design project which focuses on the application of knowledge and skills, from across the taught modules.
 Groups develop and cost a major civil engineering project and plan resources to ensure timely and cost-effective completion of the work.
 Then a design of an engineering structure will be carried out, including presentation of options and a detailed design stage.
 The final task will be to design and construct a model structure, which will be tested in the laboratory.

 Advanced Mathematical Methods for Civil Engineers